Auto-Write Research Reports

 | Detect Conflicts | O(n²) over Cafe sources after pre-filter | $0.50/run |

-Soft rate-limit on Detect Conflicts is 5 minutes between runs per Cafe.
+Soft rate-limit on Detect Conflicts: 5 minutes between runs per Cafe.

 Re-using reports as Tray items

-Each Auto-Write Report has a small Tray button (Inbox icon) next to its title in the left-column list.
+Each Auto-Write Report has a small Tray button (Inbox icon) next to its title in the sources rail.
 Clicking it pulls the first ~500 chars of the report into the Serving Tray as a synthesis snippet, so you can:

 - Feed it into another Auto-Write run as a Tray source